Treasure Hunt for Kids

 - watch out for hazards

-But the adults should also make sure that the game is fair, the teams are as equal as possible, and most importantly, make sure that all of the kids can have a good time.
+But the adults should also make sure that the game is fair, the teams are as equal as possible, and most importantly, make sure all the kids have a good time.
 Some ways to guarantee this are:

-#5 Do you want to make a whole theme-(birthday)-party?
+#5 Do you want to make a themed (birthday) party?

-For some themes it is important to include both boys and girls in the scavenger hunt.
-If you are doing a pirate treasure hunt (or even a pirate birthday party) then think about how you can include the girls.
-Maybe you can create a strong female character, for example a group of fearless pirate-women so that girls feel included too!
+For some themes it’s important to include both boys and girls.
+If you’re doing a pirate treasure hunt (or even a pirate birthday party) then think about how you can include the girls.
+Maybe you can create a strong female character.
+For example, a group of fearless pirate-women so that girls feel included too!

 Scavenger hunt riddles for kids

-Riddles and clues are at the heart of the treasure hunt and should be chosen carefully with regard to the age of the kids.
-This is not an easy task, especially if you plan on making the hunt for a group of kids of various ages.
+Riddles and clues are the heart of a treasure hunt.
+Choose them with care, keeping the age of the kids in mind.
+This is no easy task, especially if you plan on making the hunt for a group of various ages.

-And if a riddle is too difficult, you can always give some hints to keep the treasure hunt going.
+If you see a riddle is too difficult for the group, give some hints to keep the treasure hunt going.